OWASP/glue/DEVOPS.md

 ## Developer Desktop Centric

-Pipeline includes a sample git hook that shows how the tools can be run pre-commit to check for certain conditions and only allow the commit to go through if the
+Pipeline includes a sample git hook that shows how the tools can be run pre-commit to check for certain conditions and only allow the commit to go through if the tools don't produce warnings.

 See:  /hooks/pre-commit